 Session Timeouts

-Configurable session timeouts allow you to enforce stricter security policies than PagerDuty's historical defaults (90 days for web, up to 5 years for mobile).
+Configurable session timeouts allow you to enforce stricter security policies than PagerDuty's default values.

 šŸ“˜